Step 1: Setting Goals & Expectations

 The first step in the performance management process involves setting performance expectations between a staff member and their manager.
 Included in the performance expectations are job responsibilities, goal setting, and competencies/behaviors.

-Click on one of the links below to register for an Adobe Connect session to learn how to complete Step One (choose the session that relates to your role within the process):
+Click on one of the links below to register for a Zoom session to learn how to complete Step One (choose the session that relates to your role within the process):

 - Performance Management - Setting Goals & Expectations for Individual Contributors

-- Performance Management - Setting Goals & Expectations for Supervisors
+- Performance Management - Setting Goals & Expectations for Managers

 - Goal Setting Worksheet (word doc)